dsavoiu/Karma/PostProcessing/doc/src/parts/palisade/user_guide.rst

     *Placeholder* replacement is performed on **all** strings inside a task definition.
 To avoid interpreting curly braces as placeholder syntax, they can be escaped by doubling them.
-Alternatively, the string can be wrapped in the special class :py:class:`~Palisade.LiteralString`,
+Alternatively, the string can be wrapped in the configuration helper class :py:class:`~Palisade.String`, which will disable placeholder
-    which will disable placeholder replacement for that string.
+    replacement for that string.

 Another way to indicate that the value of a task parameter should be taken from the current expansion context is by using the configuration